Friday, May 19, 2023

 instead, for his hour in paradise, he simply sat quietly, and listened

-to the stillness, and to the silence of the window overlooking Amherst.
+to the stillness, and to the silence of the window overlooking

-nobody can. nobody should. nobody would
+nobody can. nobody should. who would dare to try?

-so I’ll continue to write in my approach, fractured as it often is,
+as for me I’ll continue to write in my approach, fractured as it often is,

 content to be a part of the existence; counting outbound